Grossy18/DSA_project_BookmanagementSystem/README.md

-# Book Management System
+📚 Book Management System

-## Description
+📝 Description
-**Book Management System** is a C++ application that manages a collection of books using a doubly linked list.
-Users can add, update, delete, and display book details, as well as search by ID and sort by price or rating.
-This project demonstrates efficient data handling and provides a user-friendly interface for managing book records.
+The Book Management System is a C++ application designed for efficient book record management using a doubly linked list.
+This system allows users to add, update, delete, search, and sort book records based on various attributes.
+With its structured approach and optimized data handling, this project ensures seamless book management through an intuitive interface.

-## Features
+🔹 Key Features
-- Add books with details such as ID, name, price, rating, and author.
+Add Books – Store book details, including ID, Name, Price, Rating, and Author.
-- Display all books in the collection.
+Search by ID – Retrieve book information using a unique identifier.
-- Search for a book by its ID.
+Display All Books – List all available books with their details.
-- Update existing book information.
+Update Book Information – Modify existing book records as needed.
-- Sort books by price or rating.
+Sort Books – Organize books by Price or Rating for improved accessibility.
-- Delete books from the collection.
+Delete Books – Remove books from the system when no longer required.

-## Technical Details
+⚙️ Technical Specifications
 Programming Language: C++
 Data Structure: Doubly Linked List
-Development Environment: [Specify your IDE or compiler, e.g., Visual Studio Code, Code::Blocks]
+Development Environment: [Specify IDE or compiler, e.g., Visual Studio Code, Code::Blocks] This project demonstrates structured data management, efficient searching and sorting techniques, and practical implementation of linked lists in C++.